hazelfazel/tuersteher/README.md

   <li>Driver source code (under NDA)</li>
 </ul>

+<h2>Support</h2>
+Well, driver signing costs a lot of money.
+If you like Tuersteher and want to support me, donate to my BTC wallet: bc1qy2xa6crhtlwlyumjfyvsld48f45635y2tnj32p

 <h2>About Open Source</h2>

 I do not plan to share the source code of this tool for free.

-<h2>FAQ</h2>

-Lorem ipsum...
+But I will soon publish a demo skeleton driver so you can develop your own one.

 <h2>Contact</h2>